 Shoal Point is the northern-most community of the Northern Beaches group, with a visually spectacular coastal beach.
 At low tide, the beach can almost be mistaken as a small sweeping desert.
 The sand stretches for hundreds of metres, allowing a close-up view of Green Reef Island.

 Watch as thousands of tiny blue Soldier Crabs scuttle along the mud flats, burying themselves into the sand.
-The 'lone tree' found toward the northern end of the beach is one of Mackay's most 'instagrammable' images.

 Take a blanket, choose a spot to dig your toes into the sand and watch a sublime sunset.